Manuel Godoy: Return to power (1801–1808)

 Godoy's cousin, Pedro Cevallos became prime minister on 13 December 1799, allowing Godoy to assume de facto control of Spain as generalissimo of her armed forces.
 With support from France, he declared war on Portugal.
 Using his post of Captain-General, he led the army in the 1801 invasion of Portugal in the successful campaign that the Spanish authors call War of the Oranges (Guerra de las Naranjas or Guerra das Laranjas).
 His army left Badajoz on 20 May.
 A writ of rendition he made to Elvas was energetically repealed by the Governor, Dom Francisco José Xavier de Noronha e Meneses, Marques de Marialva Condes de Cantanhede, who maintained the fortified place until the end of the campaign.
 Even without a siege, Olivença and Juromenha surrendered without resistance, as did Arronches, Portalegre, Castelo de Vide, Barbacena and Ouguela.
 Campo Maior capitulated, after a siege of seventeen days, on the night of 6 June, when the Peace of Badajoz (6 June 1801) had already been signed.
 Portugal lost Olivença.

 In 1802 he negotiated the Treaty of Amiens with Great Britain; Spain ceded the island of Trinidad to Britain but recovered Menorca.
 The same year.
 Napoleon wrote to King Charles IV telling him that Godoy was the de facto King of Spain and that he was also Maria Luisa's lover.
 The letter was intercepted by Godoy's staff, but he still allowed the letter to be delivered.

 Elevated to the position of Generalissimo of the Army of Land and Sea of Spain (1804), he was granted a private bodyguard.
 Meanwhile, his wife became heiress to her brother's House with his entry to the clergy, and thus became 15th Condesa de Chinchón and Grandee of Spain First Class with a Coat of Arms of Bourbon in 1803 (Letter of 7 March 1804) and 1st Duquesa de Sueca and Grandee of Spain First Class (Letter of 7 March 1804).

 In 1804 Godoy was elected a member of the American Philosophical Society in Philadelphia, Pennsylvania.

 In 1804 a British squadron engaged and defeated a Spanish force sailing from Peru to Spain, causing Godoy to again declare war on Britain.
 On 21 October 1805, the French and Spanish fleets suffered a humiliating defeat at the Battle of Trafalgar, ending Spain's last bid to be a world power.

 In 1805 his mistress bore him a son, Manuel, and in 1807 another son, Luis.
 Some genealogies hold that they had an only son, who inherited his mother's titles/representations and his father's Italian title, which could only be acquired through the male line, named Manuel Luis.

+Between 1804 and 1806, Godoy proposed to address many of the problems of the Spanish Empire by turning it into a union of kingdoms, ruled by members of the royal family, but it was discarded.